 In today's interconnected world, it's essential to consider global factors when applying the quantity theory of money.
 Global supply chains, exchange rates, and international capital flows can all influence the relationship between money supply and inflation in a particular country.

-For example, a country that imports a large portion of its goods and services may be more vulnerable to imported inflation, even if its domestic money supply is stable.
+To give you an idea, a country that imports a large portion of its goods and services may be more vulnerable to imported inflation, even if its domestic money supply is stable.
 Similarly, changes in exchange rates can affect the prices of imported goods and services, influencing the overall price level in the economy.

 Understand Central Bank Policies